sukibeww/monopoly-terminal/readme.md

 **Project name** : Monopoly_in_ruby

-**Project purpose** : This game is made to implement the practice in building a ruby terminal app and get a better understanding                                       of class, method, loops, and application of ruby gem packages.  we create the Monopoly in ruby to use innovation skill to explore ruby and stimulate the game system.
+**Project purpose** : This game is made to implement the practice in building a ruby terminal app and get a better understanding                                       of class, method, loops, and application of ruby gem packages.We create the Monopoly in ruby to use innovation skill to explore ruby and stimulate the game system.

-**Project link** : This is our projcet link [Click me please](.)
+**Project link** : This is our project link [Click me please](.)

-**Gmae board, Tile and Players Movement**
+####Game board, Tile and Players Movement

-Tile is a basic and significant set up in our game, the game board is a circle made of tiles.
+Tile is a basic and significant element in our game, the game board is a circle made of tiles.
 Tile is like ground block for player's token to land on.
-There are 6 types of tile : Property, Start,Jail,Freeparking, chance and community chest.
+There are 6 types of tile : Property, Start, Jail, Freeparking, chance and community chest.
 Each of them has different few functionalities in the game. when the player land on the particular tile.
 Something would happen to the player.

-Game board property tiles
+#####Game board property tiles
 ```
 board = [
     start,